 tabs or commas.
 Any column can be read as x or y coordinates

-with the XCOLUMN
+with the XCOLUMN and

-commands.
+YCOLUMN commands.

-creates an entry for the macro xxx
+DEFINE creates an entry for the macro xxx,

 and subsequent commands (until the END